 Overview of Louisiana Taxes

-At just 0.46%, Louisiana has the third lowest effective property tax rate of any U.S. state.
-The median property tax payment in Louisiana is $644 per year.
+At just 0.53%, Louisiana has the fifth lowest effective property tax rate of any U.S. state.
+The median annual property tax payment in Louisiana is $919, though this can drop to around $200 in some counties.
+Nationwide, the median property tax payment is a significantly pricier $2,578.

 Enter Your Location